Skip to main content

 Setup

-Option 1: Interactive CLI
+Option 1: Onboarding wizard

 Select Google Docs when prompted and provide your credentials file path and folder ID.